replicatedhq/replicated-docs/docs/enterprise/snapshots-creating.md

 ## Create a Full Backup (Recommended) {#full}

-Full backups, or _instance snapshots_, back up the admin console and all application data, including volumes and manifest files.
-You can use a full backup for disaster recovery scenarios by restoring over the same instance or into a new cluster.

-If you manage multiple applications with the admin console, data from all applications that support backups is included in a full backup.
-Reach out to your software vendor for information about support for backup and restore.
+Full backups, or _instance snapshots_, back up the admin console and all application data, including application volumes and manifest files.
+If you manage multiple applications with the admin console, data from all applications that support snapshots is included in a full backup.
+Reach out to your software vendor for information about support for snapshots.

-From a full backup, you can do a full restore of the instance.
-Or, you can also choose to restore only application or admin console data.
-For more information about restoring, see [Restoring from Backups](snapshots-restoring-full).
+From a full backup, you can:
+* Restore application and admin console data.
+* Restore only application data.
+* Restore only admin console data.

+Full backups are recommended because they support all types of restores.
+For example, you can restore your instance from full backups in disaster recovery scenarios.
+Or, you can use a full backup to roll back after you deploy a new version of an application by restoring only application data.

 You can create a full backup with the following methods:
 * [Create a Backup with the CLI](#cli-backup)